operations-relay42/iot-producer-simulator-api/assignment/README.md

 - Technology choices.
     - Why that Database?
 What's the benefit of this framework?
 - Good documentation
-    - Can anyone team member that get this code easily executes and maintain?
+    - Can any team member that get this code easily executes and maintain?

 Don't panic and good luck!